 - Available rechargers may be slow, making a ‘top up’ and then travelling to a faster charger the best solution.

 Paying for recharging differs from traditional payment for refuelling.
-Chargers are all pay at the pump and their is no associated cashier.
+Chargers are all pay at the pump and there is normally no associated cashier.
 While with traditional refuelling there is normally a staff member somewhere, most often there is no human involved at all with recharging.
 Modern chargers can communicate with the car, so connecting the charger connects communication with the charging network operator.
 If there is already an account with the correct options selected, the cost of charging cam be charged to the account of the car owner automatically.
 Otherwise, paying is often through an ‘app’ on a mobile phone, and there can be lower prices on charging networks if the car owner is a subscriber.
 It can make sense to become a subscriber for the duration of a road trip.
 Electricity from the charging network operator can be more expensive than directly from the electricity company as may be the case at home, although charging networks can offer special deals that become bundled with a car purchase.